Omega97/masters-thesis-unsupervised-bucketing/THESIS/markdown/_ai-info_.md

 ---

+## Quote

+*Divide and conquer.*

+> I chose this one because it evokes a tactical situation, not unlike a chess position, and closely resembles the goal of MoE.

+#### Other Options

+One move at a time.
+Every move creates a new position.
+Trust the process.
+Think ahead.
+Stay curious.
+The more you learn, the more you realize how much you don't know Slow and steady wins the race.
+Keep your options open.
+Different problems call for different tools.
+Don’t put all your eggs in one basket.
+Know your position.

+---

 ## Hyperparameters

 > *Note for the AI: refer to this file for every hyperparameter and variable.
 When converting markdown to Latex, replace every square-bracket placeholder (e.g. `[dataset_size]`, `[W]`) with the **current value** from the table below.
 Do not leave placeholders in the Latex.*